cadebrown/old.cade.site/readme.md

 This is my custom Jekyll theme for [cade.site](https://cade.site), meant to be easily editable, clean, responsive, and performant.
 Includes math and code formatting, as well as multiple themes with a selector (it's easy to add your own too!)

-If this theme has helped you out, consider donating a small amount to me (the author, Cade Brown):

-BTC: 3G11Rd59EZChtwU9vMExXmaoHL3g92dEsN

 ## Setup